-This topic describes the basic terms of Elastic Container Instance for you to understand the service before use.
+This topic describes the basic terms of Elastic Container Instance for you to understand the service before you use it.

 Terms of Elastic Container Instance